mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 Roles are set on an environment level and are assigned to testers.
 Roles define a list of permissions related to the creation and execution of TDM tasks in an environment.
 Testers can only create and execute a TDM task if they are assigned to a role that is assigned to the environment.

 A Role is an **optional setting** in an environment and can be created, edited or deleted by an Admin user or the [Environment Owner](08_environment_window_general_information.md#environment-owners).
-An environment without a role or without testers attached to a role, can be used only by Admin users or by the Environment Owners.
+An environment without a role or without testers attached to a role, can be used only by Admin users or by  Environment Owners.

 An environment's roles are displayed in the **Roles tab** in the Environment window: